szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1140:** Make Dagger of the Star slightly more powerful.

-- Dagger of the Star +4 becomes +5, and the chance of invisibility increases to 10%.
+- Dagger of the Star +4 becomes +5, the chance of invisibility increases to 10%, and inflicts +1 electric and fire damage.
-- Dagger of the Star +5 becomes one of the few privileged +6 weapons and inflicts +1 electric and fire damage per hit
+- Dagger of the Star +5 becomes one of the few privileged +6 weapons and inflicts +2 electric and fire damage per hit
 - Star Bolt: Increased the chance to trigger elemental effects to 15%, the difference being, you have equal chances of triggering fire damage, electrical damage, or both (5% chance each).

 **Component 1490:** Make Neb's Nasty Cutter have an unlimited amount of poison